Meghalaya: Flora and fauna

 Meghalaya also has a large variety of mammals, birds, reptiles and insects.
 The important mammal species include elephants, bear, red pandas, small Indian civets, mongooses, weasels, rodents, gaur, wild buffalo, deer, wild boar and a number of primates.
 Meghalaya also has a large variety of bats.
 The limestone caves in Meghalaya such as the Siju Cave are home to some of the nation's rarest bat species.
 The hoolock gibbon is found in all districts of Meghalaya.

 Common reptiles in Meghalaya are lizards, crocodiles and tortoises.
 Meghalaya also has a number of snakes including the python, copperhead, green tree racer, Indian cobra, king cobra, coral snake and vipers.

 Meghalaya's forests host 660 species of birds, many of which are endemic to Himalayan foothills, Tibet and Southeast Asia.
 Of the birds found in Meghalaya forests, 34 are on worldwide threatened species list and 9 are on the critically endangered list.
 Prominent birds spotted in Meghalaya include those from the families of Phasianidae, Anatidae, Podicipedidae, Ciconiidae, Threskiornithidae, Ardeidae, Pelecanidae, Phalacrocoracidae, Anhingidae, Falconidae, Accipitridae, Otididae, Rallidae, Heliornithidae, Gruidae, Turnicidae, Burhinidae, Charadriidae, Glareolidae, Scolopacidae, Jacanidae, Columbidae, Psittacidae, Cuculidae, Strigidae, Caprimulgidae, Apodidae, Alcedinidae, Bucerotidae, Ramphastidae, Picidae, Campephagidae, Dicruridae, Corvidae, Hirundinidae, Cisticolidae, Pycnonotidae, Sylviidae, Timaliidae, Sittidae, Sturnidae, Turdidae, Nectariniidae and Muscicapidae.
 Each of these families have many species.
 The great Indian hornbill is the largest bird in Meghalaya.
 Other regional birds found include the grey peacock pheasant, the large Indian parakeet and the common green pigeon.
 Meghalaya is also home to over 250 species of butterflies, nearly a quarter of all butterfly species found in India.

 In 2020, scientists have discovered the largest known subterranean fish in Meghalaya's Jaintia Hills.

-Byrnihat has been ranked 38th best “National Clean Air City” under (Category 3 population under 3 lakhs cities) in India.
+Due to the presence of industrial activities in the region, some cities in Meghalaya face severe pollution.
 In 2025, The World Air Quality Report 2024 by Swiss air quality technology company IQAir ranked Byrnihat as the most polluted city in the world.